noacs-io/audit-filters-ofi-performance/Study-plan.md

 ### Audit filters ###

-Another technique that IQ programs avail is audit filters (also known as quality indicators).
-Audit filters are certain established criteria involved in trauma processes and care.
+Another technique that IQ programs offer is the use of audit filters (also known as quality indicators).
+Audit filters are specific established criteria involved in trauma processes and care.
 It is used to detect deviation from standardized care in order to further analyze the cause behind complications in Trauma patients.
 Examples of audit filters are death, the placement of 2 large bore intravenous lines within 15 minutes from arrival to a healthcare facility, etc. [@world2009guidelines]

 ### Opportunities for improvement ###